Merry Christmas! Save up to 15%! Use Code [ADVENT15]

 Learn More

 Common colds, respiratory and middle ear infections can impact the sense of taste and smell.
 Allergies that affect the respiratory system can cause metallic taste as well.
 Loss of taste can be a result of either physical blockage or neurological damage in the nasal canal.
-Click here to learn more about respiratory infections and metallic taste.

 Exposure to arsenic, benzene, carbon disulfide, cadmium, sulfur dioxide, chlorine, chromium fumes, and cigarette smoke can induce smell or taste disturbances.
 Lead poisoning can also cause metallic taste.
 Exposure to zinc and copper fumes may create metallic taste symptoms as well.